MillimeterDL: Deep Learning Simulations of the Microwave Sky: Method

 \subsection{Training Step 3: Restoration of Non-Gaussian Information with Variational Autoencoder GAN (VAEGAN)}

 The VAEGAN model we use is summarized by the generator depicted in Figure~\ref{fig:vaegan-generator_summary} and the discriminator described in Table~\ref{tab:wgangp-discriminator_summary}.
 Neural networks can be used to improve existing simulations, either by improving the resolution or by adding missing small-scale information~\cite{Dong2014, Krachmalnicoff2020}.
 In this work, we adopt the Variational Autoencoder GAN (VAEGAN) in order to add back missing non-Gaussian information~\cite{Larsen2015}.
 Our VAEGAN generator architecture is similar to the U-NET generator architecture discussed in Section~\ref{sec:pix2pix} except for the following.
 Unlike the PIXGAN, the VAEGAN generator does not have skip-connections for each layer (i.e.~there are no array concatenations for each layer like as shown by the dotted lines in Figure~\ref{fig:pix2pix-generator_summary}), except that we add back input maps from Intermediate Product 2 at the very end (see dotted line in Figure~\ref{fig:vaegan-generator_summary}) as done in~\cite{Thiele2020}.
 This addition at the end allows the VAEGAN network to focus just on the missing non-Gaussian information (i.e.~to focus on the residual difference between the network product of Training Step 3 and Intermediate Product 2).
 Another difference between the PIXGAN and VAEGAN generators are that the latter has fewer trainable parameters, which makes it easier to train; thus we only need 200,000 samples, as opposed to 800,000, to train it.
-Regarding the discriminator, we use the same DCWGAN-GP discriminator discussed in Section~\ref{sec:wgan-gp}.
+Regarding the discriminator, we use the same DCWGAN-GP discriminator (i.e.~the same Wasserstein loss function with the gradient penalty) discussed in Section~\ref{sec:wgan-gp}, and summarized in Table~\ref{tab:wgangp-discriminator_summary}.

 We use as input both the Primary Input Data and Intermediate Product 2 to train the VAEGAN network.
 The output of the VAEGAN network is the restoration of the missing non-Gaussian information in Intermediate Product 2.
 The VAEGAN network does this by comparing the original Intermediate Product 2 to the S10 simulations and learning the difference.
 To do this we use the same loss function and training setup as in Training Step 2.
 Since the output from Training Step 3 is our final product, except for a few corrections described later in Section~\ref{sec:postprocess}, we further fine-tune the Training Step 3 training procedure to achieve optimal results.
 In particular, we revisit the issue of overestimation of massive tSZ clusters that we described in Section~\ref{sec:pix2pix}.
 In order to further reduce the chance of overestimation, we make the following adjustments to our training procedure: 1)~first, we sort the training samples by the total variance of the tSZ component, 2)~then we start training with the bottom eighty percent of samples in terms of the total tSZ variance; 3)~Once the training is stabilized, we restart the training with the full set of training samples.
 We closely monitor the tSZ statistics along with the loss function and other summary statistics.
 We terminate the training when all the statistics considered are within $5\%$ for $\ell \in (2000, 8000)$.